cb372/cats-retry/modules/docs/src/main/tut/docs/policies.md

 ## Composing policies

-Retry policies form a commutative monoid.
+Retry policies form a bounded semilattice (also know as commutative semilattice).

 The empty element is a simple policy that retries with no delay and never gives up.